jaredboice/daniel-san/README.md

         };
         // you may have a need for multiple switch-case rules (and associated  enums) that execute based on different primary-output currency symbols
         // eg. when switching your primary-output currency symbol to some other symbol, (as shown above the currencyConversion function)
-        // you would need different calculations/enums since the futureSymbol parameter would change
+        // so for each possible primary-output, you need to define different calculations/enums for each primary-output/futureSymbol (notice the EUR case example below) switch (futureSymbol) {
-        // (in such a scneario, the futureSymbol parameters would no longer be 'USD', it would be whatever new currencySymbol you choose to use instead, such as 'EUR') switch (futureSymbol) {
-        case 'USD': // converting amount (in this case the amount is in EUR since there is only one rule and its currencySymbol is EUR) to USD return amount * (UsdSymbolEnum[currentSymbol] || 1); // defensive programming example in cases when currentSymbol is null/undefined case 'EUR': // this case would only execute if you changed your primary-output symbol to 'EUR' return amount * (EurSymbolEnum[currentSymbol] || 1);
+        case 'USD': // since our primary-output is USD, this case will convert the rule amount symbol (CNY) to USD return amount * (UsdSymbolEnum[currentSymbol] || 1); // defensive programming example in cases when currentSymbol is null/undefined case 'EUR': // this case would only execute if you changed your primary-output symbol to EUR return amount * (EurSymbolEnum[currentSymbol] || 1);
         default:
             return amount;
         }
-        // since the this function provides you will all the necessary parameters, you could of course create your currencyConversion function however you want as long as it computes accurate results
+        // since this function provides you will all the necessary parameters,
+        // you could of course create your currencyConversion function however you want as long as it computes and returns accurate results
         // if you are using an api call to get real time figures for the enums prior to running your projections,
-        // you could just define this currencyConversion function dynamically at runtime },
+        // you could just define the currencyConversion function dynamically at runtime },
     rules: [
         { // rule 1